Alxead/Adversarial-Data-Encryption/README.md

 # Adversarial-Data-Encryption

-PyTorch implementation of paper "Adversarial Attack for Data Encryption"
+PyTorch implementation of paper "Adversarial Data Encryption"

 Our implementation is based on these repositories: